hashicorp/consul/README.md

 ## Status

-CoreDNS can be used as a authoritative nameserver for your domains, and should be stable enough to provide you with good DNS(SEC) service.
+CoreDNS can be used as an authoritative nameserver for your domains, and should be stable enough to provide you with good DNS(SEC) service.

-There are still few [issues](https://github.com/coredns/coredns/issues), and work is ongoing on making things fast and to reduce the memory usage.
+There are still a few known [issues](https://github.com/coredns/coredns/issues), and work is ongoing on making things fast and to reduce the memory usage.

 All in all, CoreDNS should be able to provide you with enough functionality to replace parts of BIND